intel/ai-reference-models/models_v2/pytorch/efficientnet/inference/gpu/README.md

 # Dataset

 > [!NOTE]
-> Throughtput and latency benchmarking can be done with dummy data (`./run_model.sh --dummy`).
+> Throughput and latency benchmarking can be done with dummy data (`./run_model.sh --dummy`).
 In such a case dataset setup can be skipped.
-As a donwside expect to see low accuracy on the dummy data.
+As a downside expect to see low accuracy on the dummy data.

 > [!NOTE]
 > ~13.3 GB of free disk space is required to download and extract ImageNet dataset.